Got a craving for your favorite sweet or savory snacks? Indulge yourself and turn them into edibles. Then, it’s time to learn.

 The potency of the butter depends on the strength and quantity of the cannabis you use in the recipe.
 Remember, flowers are always more potent with THC than leaves, shake, or trimmings.

 Other factors like your cooking temperature and how long you decarboxylate your pot will affect its strength.
-That’s why when people use a ‘How to make cannabutter fast?’ guide, the results disappoint them.

 Top tips for making your cannabis-infused butter stronger include:

 - Choose quality weed with a high THC content